The Caps found a way to lose, despite a late lead and...

 You go to the game without tickets, the game is sold out, but you’ll pay anything to get in.
-The scalpers are outside the Verizon Center, in plain view, asking anyone who walks by whether they need tickets or have tickets to sell.
+The scalpers are outside Capital One Arena, in plain view, asking anyone who walks by whether they need tickets or have tickets to sell.
 This is where your negotiating skills matter, and this doesn’t vary much from team-to-team.
 However, if you follow the ‘National Anthem’ rule, in which you wait for the anthem to start before you approach a scalper, you’ll likely get a cheaper ticket.
 In fact, the longer you wait, the cheaper the seat may be.
 However, by then they’ll be more likely to be out of tickets, so we highly encourage you to go to the game with tickets.
 By the way, you can get in trouble for buying and selling tickets on the street, but the police seem to allow certain people to do it.

 The National Anthem

 It has become a tradition at Capital One Arena – and in most Washington and Baltimore-area arenas – to scream “O” during the “O! say does that star-spangled banner yet wave” part of the national anthem.
 That started in Baltimore for the Orioles, but made its way across the region long ago, though Washington has since gotten its own baseball team.